 In Flight (c’88) – ?

-In Motion (c’83) – Dave Cheke (vocals / trumpet), Clive Searle (guitar), Andy Clarke (drums) Paul Slydell (bass).
+In Motion (c’83) – Dave Cheke (vocals / trumpet), Vanessa ? (vocals), Clive Searle (guitar), Andy Clarke (drums) Paul Slydell (bass).
 Searle and Clarke were previously in White Colours, Cheke had been the drummer in The Sleep.
 They debuted at The Royal, Guildford, supported by punk poet C Till.
 Sara Murphy reviewed the gig for Soundscene (we have yet to find it).
-They also played at the Old Schoolhouse, Woking usng a Sergio Leone soundtrack as intro music.
+They also played at the Old Schoolhouse, Woking using a Sergio Leone soundtrack as intro music.

 Industrial Function (c’82) – Steve Griffiths (?) with ?
 R a cassette LP at Catch 44 Studios, Godalming